sozelfist/Python-Fundamentals/README.md

 # Python Fundamentals

 Welcome to Python Fundamentals, a comprehensive collection of Python code implementations for basic and advanced concepts in the Python programming language.
-In this project, you will find the following:
+In this project, you will find the following

 ## Basic Concepts

 - Variables and data types
 - Operators and expressions
 - Control flow statements (if-else, for loops, while loops)